Binary neutron star mergers as the source of the highest energy cosmic rays

-Another possibility for UHECR acceleration was suggested in~\cite{fg08}: short-lived but powerful jets in giant flares of otherwise low-luminosity AGNs, produced by a disk instability or accretion event, or the jets of tidal disruption events (TDEs) when a star passes close enough to a supermassive black hole to be shredded, forming an accretion disk and sometimes a jet.
-TDEs were subsequently discovered~\cite{vVelzen+TDE11} and the rate found to be potentially sufficient~\cite{vVfTDErate14}.
-Many TDEs have now been detected, and several spatio-temporal correlations between TDEs and high energy astrophysical neutrinos have been reported~\cite{stein+TDENature20,Reusch+PRL22,Jiang+TDEnu23}; see~\cite{piran+UCR23} for a recent discussion.
-However it remains to be seen whether jetted TDEs are sufficiently abundant to explain the smoothness of the UHECR arrival direction distribution~\eqref{eq:nsrc} and the energy injection requirement~\eqref{eq:Qdot}.
-Extreme-jetted TDEs -- the rare cases when a powerful jet is almost immediately apparent -- are too rare~\cite{bf23} -- but recent observations and theory suggest that jets may only become visible through radio emission a year or more after the merger event, so the jury is out on whether jetted TDEs could by themselves produce all the UHECRs.
-However even if capable TDEs are sufficiently abundant, the near-universal maximum rigidity of UHECR sources is a serious challenge to the TDE scenario because TDEs are a very diverse population unlikely to have a narrow distribution of acceleration capability.
+Another possibility for UHECR acceleration, suggested in~\cite{fg08}, are short-lived but powerful jets due to tidal disruption events (TDEs) when a star passes close enough to a supermassive black hole that it is shredded and forms an accretion disk and jet, or giant flares of AGNs produced by a disk instability or accretion event.
+TDEs were subsequently discovered~\cite{vVelzen+TDE11}, the rate found to be potentially sufficient~\cite{vVfTDErate14}, and many TDEs have now been detected.
+Several spatio-temporal correlations between TDEs and astrophysical neutrinos have been reported~\cite{stein+TDENature20,Reusch+PRL22,Jiang+TDEnu23}.
+Jetted TDEs appear to be too rare to satisfy the energy injection and source density requirements [Eqs. ~\eqref{eq:Qdot} and ~\eqref{eq:nsrc}], but late-emerging jets may resolve that; see~\cite{piran+UCR23} for a recent discussion.
+However the near-universal rigidity of UHECRs excludes TDEs being a significant source of UHECRs because TDEs comprise a very diverse population differing enormously from one event to another in the properties determining the character of a jet: primarily, the mass, radius and pericenter distance of the disrupted star.
+Indeed, most TDEs do not even produce jets, let alone standard ones.

-A distinctly different but appealing proposal is that UHECRs are accelerated in accretion shocks of galaxy clusters and filaments~\cite{Simeon+ICRC23}.
-However the Amaterasu event's origination in a region not containing a galaxy cluster, requires that mild as well as massive shocks accelerate to the highest energies, which seemingly would imply a very broad distribution of source maximum rigidities, contrary to the data.
+UHECRs might be accelerated in accretion shocks of galaxy clusters and filaments~\cite{Simeon+ICRC23}, but Amaterasu originated in a region with no galaxy cluster; therefore mild as well as massive shocks must accelerate to the highest energies, which implies a very broad distribution of source maximum rigidities, contrary to observation.